five-over-four/rarefilmm-scraping/lib/README.md

 ```
 The reason we use the dataframe instead of search terms is because these films are harder to find and often have difficult titles- using a dataframe row, we have *more information* to compare to the search results: the title, year, genre, and country.

-Any dataframe row from `cleaned_titles_data.csv` will work, eg. you can call
+Any dataframe row from `rf_data.csv` will work, eg. you can call
 ```python
 get_movies([df.iloc[100]], from_rarefilmm=True)
 ```